 Instructions

-- Starter.
-Dissolve the brewer’s yeast into the lukewarm milk, then gradually add the flour, about 2,4 cups (300 g).
-The dough will be quite sticky, but knead it into a ball, dust with some flour and let it rest in a warm place for about two hours, until it begins to rise.
+- For the starter, dissolve the brewer’s yeast into the lukewarm milk, then gradually add about 2.4 cups (300 g) of flour.
+The dough will be quite sticky, but knead it into a ball, dust with some flour, and let it rise in a warm place for about 1 hour, or until doubled in size.

 - Prep Time: 20 hours